DhruvParmar10/XFIN/README.md

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## Acknowledgments

-- Built with inspiration from SHAP, LIME, and Gemini APIs.
+- Major Thanks to Shap and Lime for building great tools.
 - Thanks to the open-source community for tools like setuptools and ReadTheDocs.

-For questions, contact [your.email@example.com] or open an issue.
+For questions, contact [dhruv.jparmar0@gmail.com] or open an issue.
 ```